Our research is editorially independent but we

 Tucked away in the mountains, Blowing Rock is a beautiful area to explore.
 It’s named after The Blowing Rock landmark, which is an enormous cliff high above the Johns River Gorge.
 From fishing and hiking at Moses Cone Memorial Park to rides along the Tweetsie Railroad, you’ll find plenty of family-friendly entertainment.
 The heart of the village lies Main Street, a pedestrian-friendly area lined with shops, galleries, and restaurants, while Grandfather Mountain, Linville Caverns and Linville Falls are ideal for outdoor adventures.

 Sitting at the foothills of the Blue Ridge Mountains, Dahlonega is a charming city with access to wine farms and vineyards, while outdoor enthusiasts will delight at the array of waterfalls and rugged mountains at their fingertips.
-Take a scenic drive on the Lumpkin-Union Loop or hike in Cane Creek Falls, then visit the Dahlonega Gold Museum Historic Site to see artifacts from the gold rush of 1836.
+One of the most beautiful mountain towns in Georiga, you’ll find a long list of things to do.
+You can take a scenic drive on the Lumpkin-Union Loop or hike in Cane Creek Falls, then visit the Dahlonega Gold Museum Historic Site to see artifacts from the gold rush of 1836.

 Marble Falls sits near five picturesque lakes and some of the best wineries in Texas.
-In addition to being a perfect base for exploring the area, the city also offers excellent sightseeing opportunities.
+In addition to being a perfect base for exploring the area, the city also offers excellent sightseeing opportunities to see some of the most picturesque landscapes in Texas.
 Cool off in the water park at Lake LBJ Marina, or soak in the beautiful outdoors with a day of swimming and fishing at Lake Marble Falls.
 You can go swimming in the clear waters at Krause Springs, or head to Pace Bend Park for a day of hiking, biking and camping.

 The oldest settlement on the Mississippi River, Natchez is said to have more antebellum houses than any other town in the United States.
-It’s perched high on a bluff over the river and offers a slow-paced ambiance where you can enjoy the simple things in life.
+A popular weekend getaway from New Orleans, it’s perched high on a bluff over the river and offers a slow-paced ambiance where you can enjoy the simple things in life.
 Visit St. Mary’s Basilica constructed in the 1800s or tour Longwood, an unfinished manor that was left incomplete due to the Civil War.
 For a memorable experience, take a scenic trip down the river in a steamboat.

-Hot Springs offers a relaxed vacation where you can be immersed in nature.
-Named for its natural hot spring waters that have made this picturesque area an alluring destination, the springs were first discovered by Native Americans and was said to have healing powers.
-This laid-back town offers plenty of natural beauty, where you can go hiking on part of the Appalachian Trail or spend a day tubing, swimming and kayaking in Spring Creek, then shop for local artisan crafts or pack a picnic and climb Max Path, the 5,000-foot bald mountain with panoramic views.
+Hot Springs offers a relaxing vacation where you can be immersed in nature.
+Named for its natural hot spring waters that have made this picturesque area an alluring destination, the springs were first discovered by Native Americans and were said to have healing powers.
+This laid-back town offers plenty of natural beauty, where you can go hiking on part of the Appalachian Trail or spend a day tubing, swimming, and kayaking in Spring Creek, then shop for local artisan crafts or pack a picnic and climb Max Patch, the 5,000-foot bald mountain with panoramic views.

-Dubbed the crawfish capital of the world, Breaux Bridge is in the heart of Cajun country and lures visitors in with its annual Crawfish Festival.
-However, you can visit throughout the year and dig into its Cajun and Creole cuisine, which includes some of the world’s best crawfish.
-Located just an hour outside of Baton Rouge, you can shop for antiques at the Lagniappe Antiques Market or go bird watching at nearby Lake Martin, a gorgeous wildlife-filled preserve.
+Dubbed the “crawfish capital of the world”, Breaux Bridge is in the heart of Cajun country and lures visitors in with its annual Crawfish Festival.
+However, you can visit this top Louisiana town throughout the year and dig into its Cajun and Creole cuisine, which includes some of the world’s best crawfish.
+Located just an hour outside of Baton Rouge, you can shop for antiques at the Lagniappe Antiques Market or go bird-watching at nearby Lake Martin, a gorgeous wildlife-filled preserve.
 At night, visit Pont Breaux’s for legendary Cajun food and live traditional Cajun music.